Govan Mbeki Local Municipality elections: December 2000 election

 The following table shows the results of the 2000 election.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 By-elections from August 2016 to November 2021

 The following by-elections were held to fill vacant ward seats in the period between the elections in August 2016 and November 2021.

 In a by-election held on 9 October 2019, a ward previously held by a DA councillor was won by the ANC candidate.
 The council was reconfigured as seen below:

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.

+On 28 February 2024, the uMkhonto we Sizwe party contested its first election outside KwaZulu-Natal, finishing second on 28% behind the ANC on 51%.